5 Expert Tips to Take Care of Your Cacti

 3. Use the right soil and fertilizer for your cacti.

-This is key to ensure your cacti's growth.
+Soil mix and food tailored to cacti are key to healthy growth.
 "Ensure that the right soil mix is used when potting cacti.
 Cacti prefer soil that includes more sand and rocks, in order to drain water and keep the plant dry between drinks and prevent root rot," says Palomares.
 "Like the soil, it is important to use fertilizers made specifically for cacti to make sure they are not over or under fed, and receive optimal nutrition."
 You can also use fertilizer indicated for succulents.
 "Dilute [the fertilizer] according to the directions on the bottle.
 Water your cactus first, and then apply the fertilizer to damp soil so that it does not burn the roots.
 I would recommend fertilizing once during spring and once during summer.
-Cacti aren’t huge feeders, so it isn’t necessary to fertilize more often than that," explains Thon.
+Cacti aren't huge feeders, so it isn't necessary to fertilize more often than that," explains Thon.

 5. Be safe when handling your cacti.